-If you are not taken to the confirmation page, please email hr@osteopathy.org.uk.
+If you do not receive an acknowledgement, please email hr@osteopathy.org.uk to check whether your application has been received.
 Please allow 5 days for an email confirmation.

-Alternative formats: Alternative formats of this information pack and the application forms are available on request from Amanda Chadwick, Human Resources Manager or Jane Saunders, Human Resources Administrator at: hr@osteopathy.org.uk.
+Alternative formats of this information pack and the application forms are available on request from Human Resources team at: hr@osteopathy.org.uk.
+All of these applications will be acknowledged.